RainbowResort/coppermine/plugins/jsmin/readme.txt

 How to install:
 ---------------
 1. Upload folder jsmin to your plugins folder.
+2. The folder plugins/jsmin/cache must be readable by visitors via http, and it must be writable by php (usually chmod to 755).
-2. Install via plugin manager.
+3. Install via plugin manager.

 How to uninstall: